Shrimp Pasta with Grilled Tomatoes and Shrimp!

 This is one of those dishes I love to make for my family and guests.
 It’s easy enough for a weeknight, but it looks and tastes like a dish you might get in a restaurant!
 Even though it’s a pasta dish it’s so light and fresh thanks to all the tomatoes and seasoned shrimp.
 The butter sauce adds just a touch of richness without being over-powering.

 It’s like summer in a bowl!
 If you want to shake up your summer pasta game this recipe has your name all over it!
+And then be sure to try my Beef Ragu recipe if you want to switch things up a bit for your next dinner party.

-- cherry tomatoes
+- Cherry tomatoes

-- olive oil
+- Olive oil

 You will need skewers for this recipe, so if you use wooden ones be sure to soak them in water for at least 30 minutes before you grill!

-- Cook the shrimp and tomatoes – while the pasta boils, thread the tomatoes and shrimp onto skewers.
+While the pasta boils, thread the tomatoes and shrimp onto skewers.
 Brush each with olive oil and then sprinkle the salt, pepper, and garlic over the shrimp.
-Grill the shrimp and tomatoes for 3 to 4 minutes, turning occasionally, until the shrimp are pink and opaque and the tomatoes have softened.

 If you have any additional questions comment below and we will do our best to answer your questions!

 No grill?
 No problem!
 You can cook the shrimp and tomatoes in a skillet on the stove instead.
 You can use a cast-iron skillet or regular skillet.
-Just heat it up and sautee them in the butter until the shrimp are pink and the tomatoes have softened.
+Just heat it up and sauté them in the butter until the shrimp are pink and the tomatoes have softened.
 Add the pasta, reserved pasta water and toss to combine!

 How long you cook the shrimp depends on how big your shrimp are, but generally shrimp cook in approximately 4 to 8 minutes.
 Medium-sized shrimp will be on the lower end of that scale and jumbo shrimp will be on the higher end.
 The best way to tell if shrimp are fully cooked is to look at them!
 Shrimp that are fully cooked will be opaque and pink in color.

 The best way to avoid overcooking shrimp is to not leave them alone while they’re cooking!
 While cooking them pay attention to the color of the shrimp.
 Once they turn pink and opaque (raw shrimp are gray and a bit translucent) they are done.
-If you are not planning to eat the shrimp right away you can submerge them in an ice bath to stop the cooking process so they don’t overcook.

 This count number tells you approximately how many shrimp are in a pound.
 Higher count shrimp means they are smaller while larger count shrimp are bigger.
 So, 51/60 count shrimp means there are approximately 51 to 60 shrimp in a pound.
 This means they are smaller in size compared to 21/25 count shrimp.
 Understanding this count number will help you choose the right-sized shrimp for your recipes.

 Ready for some serious summer eats?
 I know you’re going to love this 30-Minute Shrimp Pasta!
-If you love shrimp be sure to browse some of my other favorite shrimp recipes or try one of our side dishes that pair perfectly with this Shrimp Pasta…
+If you love shrimp be sure to browse some of my other favorite shrimp recipes or try one of our side dishes that pair perfectly with this dinner.

 More Shrimp Recipes!